tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 This trivial example shows how we can clean the data being passed through the form before being stored.
 This is pretty handy, especially when particular fields need to have default values - or data within the form is missing, and we need to handle such data entry problems.

+X> ### What about `https`?
+X> The overridden `clean()` method we provide above only considers `http://` as a valid protocol/schema.
+As using secure HTTP is now commonplace in today's world, you should also really consider URLs starting with `https://`, too.
+The above however only serves as a simple example of how you can check and clean a form's fields before saving its data.

 I> ### Clean Overrides
 I> Overriding methods implemented as part of the Django framework can provide you with an elegant way to add that extra bit of functionality for your application.
 There are many methods which you can safely override for your benefit, just like the `clean()` method in `ModelForm` as shown above.
 Check out [the Official Django Documentation on Models](https://docs.djangoproject.com/en/2.0/topics/db/models/#overriding-predefined-model-methods) for more examples on how you can override default functionality to slot your own in.